MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 !!! info Entity and Object mean the same thing (except in TypeScript)
     Horizon calls these **objects** in the Desktop Editor and VR Tools but calls them **entities** in TypeScript.
 This document tries to consistently call them entities, except when quoting places where Horizon explicitly uses the word "object", but may accidentally call them objects on occasion.

-    In TypeScript `Object` is a builtin for managing data, whereas `Entity` is a Horizon-specific class.
+    In TypeScript `Object` is a built-in for managing data, whereas `Entity` is a Horizon-specific class.

 <mark>TODO</mark>